 GUILDHALL MARSHALL SCHOLARSHIPS

-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the Guildhall School of Music & Drama and will be for two years (with a possibility of a third year for doctoral studies).
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the Guildhall School of Music & Drama and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Guildhall Marshall Scholarship candidates would be expected to study at the Guildhall School of Music & Drama.

 The following Information has been provided by the Guildhall School of Music & Drama:

 The Guildhall School of Music first opened its doors on September 27 1880, housed in a disused warehouse in the City of London.
 Supported by the City of London from the start, with 62 part-time students, it was the first municipal music college in Great Britain.
 Initially all tuition was on a part-time basis, but full-time courses were introduced by public request in 1920 and Departments of Speech, Voice and Acting were added by 1935.
 At that time, '& Drama' was added to the School's title.
 The School moved to its present premises in the heart of the City of London's Barbican estate in 1977 and continues to be owned, funded and administered by the Corporation of London.

 Today, the Guildhall School currently numbers over 900 students, approximately 750 of whom are undergraduate and postgraduate music students, and 150 are studying on the acting, stage management and technical theatre courses.
 Also In any year approximately 40% of the students are from outside the UK and typically represent over 40 nationalities.